mirfan899/Urdu/README.md

 ## POS dataset
 Urdu dataset for POS training.
-This is a small dataset to be used for training parts of speech tagging for Urdu Language.
+This is a small dataset and can be used for training parts of speech tagging for Urdu Language.
 Structure of the dataset is simple i.e.
 ```text
 word TAG